Extensive manipulation of transition rates and substantial population inversion of rotating atoms inside a cavity

-One particularly intriguing scenario arises when atoms are placed in a resonant cavity, as the presence of the cavity alters the density of states available for the fluctuating electromagnetic field.
-This modification can lead to significant changes in the transition rates of the atom, exemplified by the Purcell effect \cite{Purcell46}, first proposed in 1946, where the rate of spontaneous emission is enhanced due to the modified vacuum environment within the cavity.
-This enhancement was later observed in both the microwave \cite{Purcell2} and optical regimes \cite{Purcell3}.
-The Purcell effect has been instrumental in developing a deeper understanding of how confined fluctuating electromagnetic fields in vacuum can influence atomic behavior, opening up new avenues for manipulating and controlling quantum systems and light-matter interactions.
+One particularly intriguing scenario arises when atoms are placed in a resonant cavity.
+The cavity modifies the density of states available for the fluctuating electromagnetic field, significantly enhancing the spontaneous emission rate in a phenomenon known as the Purcell effect~\cite{Purcell46}, which has been experimentally observed~\cite{Purcell2, Purcell3} and has played a pivotal role in advancing our understanding of how confined fluctuating electromagnetic fields influence atomic behavior.

-Vacuum fluctuations of the electromagnetic field can be profoundly altered not only by confinement to bounded spaces, such as cavities, but also by the non-inertial motion of atoms.
+Vacuum fluctuations of the electromagnetic field can be profoundly altered not only by confinement to bounded spaces, such as cavities, but also by the noninertial motion of atoms.
 Atoms in such motion interact with these modified vacuum fluctuations in unique ways, leading to phenomena that have no counterpart in inertial motion.
 For instance, an atom undergoing uniform linear acceleration perceives the vacuum, as seen by an inertial observer, as a thermal bath.
-This leads to the atom spontaneously transitioning to a higher energy level, a phenomenon known as the Unruh effect \cite{Davies75,Unruh76,Fulling73}.
+This leads to the atom spontaneously transitioning to a higher energy level, a phenomenon known as the Unruh effect~\cite{Davies75,Unruh76,Fulling73}.
 Additionally, the emission rate of an accelerated atom is also enhanced compared to that of an inertial atom, mimicking the behavior of an atom in a thermal environment.
 However, the excitation rate typically remains much lower than the emission rate, except under extremely high accelerations where it can approach the emission rate.
 Therefore, while the Unruh effect is theoretically compelling, it has remained elusive in direct experimental observation due to the extreme accelerations required.

-At this point, it is important to note that the Unruh effect is significant not only for its intrinsic properties but also for its deep connection to Hawking radiation from black holes \cite{Hawking74,Hawking75}.
+At this point, it is important to note that the Unruh effect is significant not only for its intrinsic properties but also for its deep connection to Hawking radiation from black holes~\cite{Hawking74,Hawking75}.
 Both phenomena are linked through the equivalence principle, which draws a connection between acceleration and gravity.